 The way we work is changing and solely traditional offices are being phased out.
 The concept of a shared workspace and remote working are something that people are beginning to expect from employers.

 Shared workspace members are thriving in the coworking environment compared to their regular office counterparts.
-Unsurprisingly, increased productivity correlates with improved personal happiness.
+Unsurprisingly, increased employee productivity correlates with improved personal happiness.

 Bigger corporations are also seeing the benefits.
 Coworking isn’t just for freelancers and startups anymore; Microsoft moved 300 of its employees to a New York based shared workspace to help boost creativity.